indraaani/kog/exampleSite/content/english/_index.md

 ---
 banner:
-  title: We're helping the youth<br>find their unique happy career
+  title: We're helping the youth find their unique happy career
   image: images/banner-art.svg
   content: Knowledge, Opportunity, Guidance.
 These are the three principles that we
-    use<br>to usher the youth into becoming the best versions of themselves
+    use to usher the youth into becoming the best versions of themselves
   button:
     enable: true
     label: Join Us